-This concept might be a bit tricky to implement; hence, the company should make sure to consider every aspect in their business before making the jump.
+This concept might be a bit tricky to implement; hence, the company should make sure to consider every aspect of their business before making the jump.

-With the concept of a three-day work week clouding the discussions in the workplace, many types of research had been conducted to study its effectivity.
+With the concept of a three-day workweek clouding the discussions in the workplace, many types of research had been conducted to study its effectiveness.

 One of the studies by researchers from the University of Melbourne Faculty of Business Economics tested a group of workers through a series of tests.
 They were asked to link letters, recite a set of numbers, and read words during a timed situation.
 Results showed that those who had a 40 and 55 hours of work per week scored significantly lower than those who spent 25 hours in their jobs a week.

 Their analysis states that work can be a double-edged sword.
 On the one hand, it can stimulate activity, but it can also damage its other cognitive functions brought about by the stress and fatigue from the long working hours.